Zhou-Jiangcheng/coulomb_failure_stress_change_example/README.md

 python prepare_cfs_dynamic_example.py # Generate the corresponding pkl file mpirun -n 8 python cal_cfs_dynamic_example.py # Run in parallel using mpi, where 8 is `processes_num`.
 ```

+It is also possible to read and calculate point-to-point dynamic Coulomb stress Green's functions.
+Simply fill in the coordinates and mechanism of the source point in `cal_cfs_grn_p2p_example.py`.
+The meanings of other variables are the same as those used in the program for calculating the dynamic Coulomb stress from faults to field points, as described above.

+The script `read_cal_stress_qssp.m` serves as the MATLAB interface for this program.
+It allows MATLAB to call and read the calculated results, including `stress_enz`, `sigma_vector`, `sigma`, `tau`, `mean_stress`, `coulomb_stress`, and `coulomb_stress_pore`.

 ## Reading Dynamic Coulomb Failure Stress Results